 In the past, I’ve also worked in manufacturing, as a shipping/receiving & warehouse manager, an assembly department foreman, a purchasing & inventory control manager, a publications manager, a technical writer, a copywriter, and a graphic designer for various industrial equipment manufacturing firms in Indianapolis.

 As technical writer/copywriter/publications manager, I developed and published some 40 equipment user and parts manuals for distribution in both in the US and the UK.

-More recently, I’ve delved into independent contracting, including property maintenance, satellite dish installation, and of course swimming pool & spa service and equipment repair & installation.
+In more recent years, I’ve worked as an independent contractor, including property maintenance, satellite dish installation, and of course swimming pool & spa service and equipment repair & installation.

 About My Fiction

-In 2000, while in Cypress (Houston) Texas pursuing helicopter pilot training at Helicopter Services, Inc., David Wayne Hooks Memorial Airport, I penned my first short story, A Sweet Ride, which remains a reader favorite to this day.
+In 2000, while in Cypress (Houston) Texas pursuing helicopter pilot training (at Helicopter Services, Inc., David Wayne Hooks Memorial Airport), I penned my first short story, A Sweet Ride, which remains a reader favorite to this day.
 Shortly thereafter, I wrote my first novella, Roughing It.

-In the least, I hope you find my blog informative, interesting, and entertaining—and I thank you for visiting.
+In the least, I hope you find my blog informative, interesting, and entertaining—and I thank you for visiting!